sagi21805/Learning-Stuff/Cyber/Reversing/Practical Reverse Engineering.md

 loc_10001D16:
 mov eax, [ebp-118h]
-mov ecx, [ebp-128h]
+; move the field thParentProcessID to eax mov ecx, [ebp-128h]
-jmp short loc_10001D2A
+; move the field thProcessID to ecx jmp short loc_10001D2A

 loc_10001D24:
 mov eax, [ebp+0Ch]
 mov ecx, [ebp+0Ch]
+; move the same value to eax and ecx

 loc_10001D2A:
 cmp eax, ecx
 pop esi
 jnz short loc_10001D38
-xor eax, eax
-pop edi
-mov esp, ebp
-pop ebp
-retn 0Ch
+; this cmp and jump checks if we came from loc_10001D16 or loc_10001D24 ; if from loc_10001D16 fields don't match, so xor eax, eax pop edi mov esp, ebp pop ebp retn 0Ch
+; if got here from 10001D24 exist the funtion and restore the stack frame

 loc_10001D38:
-mov eax, [ebp+0Ch]
+; eax and ecx contains the thParnetProcessID and thProcessID mov eax, [ebp+0Ch]
+; this is the fdwReason argument in the function
+; each argument is 32bit wide so the stack of the function is like this -> ; ebp+0 -> saved ebp
+; ebp+4 -> saved return address
+; ebp+8 -> first argument (hinstDLL)
+; ebp+C -> second argument (fdwReason)

 dec eax
 jnz short loc_10001D53
+; The DLLMain function is called when a DLL is un/loaded into a process memory ; the dec eax, and jump checks if it is a fwdReason of type DLL_PROCESS_ATTACH ; This parameter checks if it is loaded.
+; if it is not loaded, the funciton jumps to loc_10001D53

 push 0
 push 0
 push 0